-Materials and Methods: Fifty patients with PMF were enrolled in the study.
+Methodology: Fifty patients with PMF were enrolled in the study.
 JAK2 mutation status was determined using allele specific primers and MPL mutation was detected by direct Sanger sequencing technique.
 The data was analyzed using BioEdit by aligning the sequence data with reference genome hg19 assembly.

 Results: Among 50 patients, 41 patients were diagnosed with PMF, while 9 patients had secondary myelofibrosis i.e. Post PV-MF and Post ET-MF.
 Out of the 41 PMF patient 2 patients had MPL gene variation, while one of the Post ET –MF had a MPL gene variation.
 Forty eight (96%) were positive for JAK2 mutation.
 Five patients who had MPL mutation also showed JAK 2 mutation.
 Two of the MPL positive patients were also positive for JAK2 mutation.

 Conclusion: We reported rate of recurrence of JAK2 mutation in 96% of the cases and MPL exon 10 mutations in 6% of the cases.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Copyright (c) 2022 Journal of Rawalpindi Medical College